GROSANIA/GROSANIA/README.md

 - Hi, I’m @GROSANIA
-- I’m the founder and owner of Delctra Technology Development or called "DelctraTech" , Axvetio founder and owner, founder and owner of Novatrim VStudio
+- I’m the founder and owner of Delctra
-- A Front-End developer, Animator, and Engineering Enthusiast
+- A Programmer, Animator, Editor, and Engineering Enthusiast